Lewis of Caerleon: Background

 Originating from the south Wales town of Caerloen, Lewis acquired a Bachelor of Medicine from Cambridge University in 1465-6 and by 1481 obtained medical doctorate degree from an unknown university (speculated to have been Oxford University).
 Despite his lengthy career as a physician, he produced no extant writing on medical issues instead dedicating time to copying and annotating astronomical texts.
-In historian and churchman John Bale’s 1557–59 text ‘Scriptorum illustrium majoris Britanniae...Catalogus’ (Catalogue of the Famous Writers of Great Britain), six works by Lewis are referenced.
+In historian and churchman John Bale's 1557–59 text ‘Scriptorum illustrium majoris Britanniae...Catalogus’ (Catalogue of the Famous Writers of Great Britain), six works by Lewis are referenced.
 Furthermore, some 17th-century literature has claimed prominent Welsh soldier Rhys ap Thomas to have been a pupil of Lewis.

-The exact date of Lewis’ birth and death is unknown, with a letter he sent to Thomas Stoke in May 1495 being the last existing evidence of his activity Lewis of Caerleon is also not be to be confused with Lewis de Carleton, Bishop of Hereford.
+The exact date of Lewis’ birth and death is unknown, with a letter he sent to Thomas Stoke in May 1495 being the last existing evidence of his activity Lewis of Caerleon is also not to be confused with Lewis de Carleton, Bishop of Hereford.